 One way or the other, Flipboard will make you flip.
 The new Pad app is either the personalized, social magazine you’ve been waiting for.
-Or it’s just another slick, content thief that fails to deliver on a promise.
+Or it’s just another slick, content thief that fails to deliver on a fresh promise.

 At first flip, Flipboard is stunning (you have to download the app; the website is a brochure).
 The free app renders links from top tech and social media sites into a well-designed, magazine-style layout.
 Flip through content with a flick of the finger.
 The content-at-your-fingertips interface is intuitive, functional and fun — yet another incremental advance in haptic, information design based on human gestures.
 Touch screens, the iPad and trackpads move us closer to Minority Report.

 But Flipboard is off to a shaky start.
 The app exhausted capacity within a few hours of launch.
 Flipboard’s big idea — creating sections for the news that my networks and friends are sharing — fizzled at the start.

 I couldn’t add either my Twitter and Facebook accounts.
 Rather, I was instructed to email Flipboard for an invitation to add content.
 The shortcomings of the launch made me and other customers cynical.

 Without personalized feeds, Flipboard is just an elegant aggregator: a leap forward from Internet sites that look as if they’ve been assembled by computer, which they are, or shoveled by news organizations into a new ditch.
 Flipboard feeds display-content into images and extended briefs that link to original content.
 It leaves the impression that content gets love, that it is curated, redesigned or re-edited with care.